 Sweet Pongal (Chakkara Pongali, Sakkarai Pongal)

 Sweet Pongal is a delicious South Indian festive dish made with rice, moong lentils, ghee, jaggery or sugar, cardamoms and nuts.
 It is a traditional dish mostly made to offer the Gods on special occasions & festivals.
 Sweet Pongal is known as Chakkara pongali in Telugu & Sakkarai pongal in Tamil.
-It is made in many traditional South Indian homes on the day of Makara Sankranthi aka Pongal, the Indian harvest festival.
+It is made in many traditional South Indian homes on the day of Makara Sankranthi, the Indian harvest festival.
 This dish is said to have been prepared by our ancestors to signify and celebrate – abundance and prosperity after the harvest.

 sweet pongal